Whenever it comes to fast, silent, and affordable printing, thermal printers are the best choice.

 Look at the Dimensions

-Now, there are printers compatible with multiple paper sizes, but most adhere to one particular size.
-So, knowing the dimensional capacity of your printer is a must.
+Now, there are printers compatible with multiple thermal printer paper sizes, but most adhere to one particular size.
+So, knowing the dimensional capacity of your printer is a must to choose the right thermal paper rolls.

 And, dimensions don't mean just the paper's width, but also its core size, roll length, and compatible roll diameter.
 Some of these, like the length, can slightly vary, but the others, like roll diameter and core size, need to be exact.